arkhanis/Ark_Agency/README.md

 ## About the project:
 ### [Live Demo](https://arkhanis.github.io/LandingPage-agency/)
 ### `Description:`
 This project is a website for a multipurpose agency.
-Responsive for all devices, build using HTML, CSS, and JavaScript.
 ### `Features:`
+- Responsive for all devices
+- Build using HTML, CSS, and JavaScript.

 ## 🛠 Tecnologies
 <!-- Icons taken from: https://github.com/hendrasob/badges/blob/master/README.md y https://github.com/alexandresanlim/Badges4-README.md-Profile -->